Help to Buy ISAS: The End of an Era. As one door closes……

 Please contact our Residential Team and ask to speak to Adam or Maria on 01626 772441 or email us.
 We can provide you with all the necessary legal advice and discuss the mechanics and any added costs of using the Help to BUY ISA, Help to buy Equity loan Scheme or Lifetime ISA in the purchase of your dream first home.

-By Adam Clinch-Othman, Partner Solicitor, October 2019
+Written by Adam Clinch-Othman, Partner Solicitor, October 2019